henzelis/ftd_to_fmc_converter/README.md

 Limitation:
 FTD LINA configuration not containing SNORT rule information and information related to SNORT engine will not be recovered.

-## TODO:
-NAT parsing should be added in the future releases

 To make it work you need to do next steps:

 1) Connect using SSH to yours orphan FTD with was under the FMC management;
 2) Enter LINA CLI using 'system support diagnostic-cli' command;
 3) Switch to enabled mode by entering 'enable' command;